Sydney Harbour top property in Australian "Monopoly"

 Additional Sydney twists include extra points for the best float at the annual Sydney Mardi Gras, a gay pride celebration attracting over 20,000 international visitors each year.

 Monopoly is played in 111 countries and in 43 languages around the world, the company said.
-The Sydney version is set to go on sale from Nov.
-1. (Reporting by Pauline Askin, editing by Elaine Lies)
+The Sydney version is set to go on sale from November 1.